studiokicobi/wednesday-the-raven/chapters/chapter-08.md

 “What can be arranged?” she said.

 “Everything,” he whispered.
-“Everything’s already arranged.
+“Everything is already arranged.
 All you have to do is go to the Tower.”

 “What?” said Ella.
 “Where?”